|Vacation traveling? Moving, but gluten free?|

 There was no way to plan that part of the trip ahead, so we decided to pack for the journey with the assumption that we'd only be able to find a motel room with a small refrigerator and a microwave.

 We also did not assume that we'd be able to find a standard grocery store along the way, so we did a bit of gluten-free shopping before we left.

-We also planned on bringing a large cooler that we could add ice too, to keep cold foods and drinks cold throughout the trip.
+We also planned on bringing a large cooler that we keep filled with ice to keep cold foods and drinks cold throughout the trip.
 Ice would be easily available at either the motel where we stayed or at a gas station when fueling up again.

-When we took a vacation to Colorado a few years back, it was pretty much a nightmare because I didn't KNOW what was safe to eat and what wasn't.
-We lived on Fritos, mixed nuts, and diet soda.
+When we took a vacation to Colorado a few years ago, it was pretty much a nightmare because I didn't KNOW what was safe to eat and what wasn't.
+We ended up living on Fritos, mixed nuts, and diet soda.

-As a result, I started reacting violently to corn and corn derivatives when we got back, so not having a rough idea of what we could eat came at a heavy cost.
+As a result, I started reacting violently to corn and corn derivatives when we got home.
+Not having even a rough idea of what we could eat while on vacation came at a heavy cost.

 |Today, I can eat a small amount of corn again,|

 but for three years after that Colorado Trip, I couldn't.